VRConservation/geosp/chapters/07_qgis.md

 Selected Sierra region for the tessellated hex grid.
 ```

 Right-click the grid layer>Export>Save Selected Features As ({numref}`save`).
-Note in the screenshot that I have a copy of the grid layer that appears below the selected layer.
+The screenshot shows that I have a copy of the grid layer that appears below the selected layer.
 Please ignore this.

 ```{figure} /figures/qgis/save.png
 :height: 500px